peteryouu/PPO_final_project/README.md

 2. Unzip the downloaded folder

-3.go to root directory of project and open up Command Prompt in the directory and run:
+3. Go to root directory of project and open up Command Prompt in the directory and run:

 4. pip install -r requirements.txt